fauxtix/DaisyPets/README.md

 ' http://localhost:5000/api/pets
 ```

-This will create a new pet named "Shiva" with the species "Dog" (1) born in 2020.
+This will create a new pet named "Shiva".

 ## 🌟 Contributing